Press

 "Her beats on that track could almost be an electronic homage to Tom Waits, but the erudite lyrics and dispassionate delivery are 100 percent her own"

-B's tracks have been selected by listeners as a Fresh Fave.
-Here's what the reviews say…
+B’s tracks have been selected by listeners as a Fresh Faves a few times now.
+Here’s what the reviewers had to say…

 ‘Ruminant Julius Caesar' - Fresh Faves 542